goatcorp/goatcorp.github.io/README.md

 ## How to install the launcher

-[Download the latest "Setup.exe" from the releases](https://github.com/goatcorp/FFXIVQuickLauncher/releases/latest) page and run it.
+[Download the latest "XIVLauncher-win-Setup.exe" from the releases](https://github.com/goatcorp/FFXIVQuickLauncher/releases/latest) page and run it.
 XIVLauncher will start and will be installed to your start menu.
 To uninstall, you can use the Windows Programs & Apps menu or right click XIVLauncher in your start menu.

 ⚠ <b>Attention!</b> If you receive errors during the installation or if the launcher doesn't work correctly, make sure to <b>check your antivirus</b> first and disable it for XIVLauncher.
 Many commercial antivirus programs detect XIVLauncher as a false positive.
 You can check for yourself on VirusTotal.
 If you need any help with this, please [check our FAQ](https://goatcorp.github.io/faq/xl_troubleshooting#q-how-do-i-whitelist-xivlauncher-and-dalamud-so-my-antivirus-leaves-them-alone) or join our Discord channel.